ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Design Options and Variants of

-\item \emph{Double Context for Threshold-Triggered Unlearning with Uncertified Inference \textbf{(DTTU)}}: It corresponds to Option A-C-A, which differs from STTU by maintaining both contexts to reduce inference latency.
+\partitle{Option A-C-A: Double Context for Threshold-Triggered Unlearning with Uncertified Inference (DTTU)} DTTU differs from STTU by maintaining both the inference and unlearning contexts, reducing inference latency by responding to certified inference requests during unlearning updates.

-\item \emph{Single Context for Threshold-Triggered Unlearning with Postponed Certified Inference \textbf{(STTP)}}: It corresponds to Option B-C-B. This variant saves more computation overhead than STTU, but at the cost of higher inference latency.
+\partitle{Option B-C-B: Single Context for Threshold-Triggered Unlearning with Postponed Certified Inference (STTP)} STTP shares the same choices as STTU for Option I and Option II, but suspends uncertified inference requests in an inference waiting list rather than providing uncertified predictions immediately.
+These requests are postponed and re-processed after the next unlearning update.
+STTP guarantees that every inference will receive a certified response.
+The inference waiting list is then cleared and the uncertification ratio is reset to zero, making it take longer to trigger the next unlearning update.
+STTP saves more computation overhead than STTU at the cost of higher inference latency since uncertified inference requests need waiting for reprocessing.

-\item \emph{Double Context for Threshold-Triggered Unlearning with Postponed Certified Inference \textbf{(DTTP)}}: It corresponds to Option A-C-B, and requires more resources in exchange for better inference latency compared with STTP. \end{itemize}
+\partitle{Option A-C-B: Double Context for Threshold-Triggered Unlearning with Postponed Certified Inference (DTTP)} DTTP differs from STTP by maintaining double contexts, and reduces latency by serving inference requests during unlearning updates.

 These different variants achieve a tradeoff between privacy, resource consumption, and inference latency.
 All double-context variants consume more resources to reduce inference latency.
 DIMP has the lowest inference latency among all variants, but its computation overhead is the highest.
 The computation overhead of DTTP is the lowest, but its inference latency is the highest.
-The inference latency and computation overhead of DUTP is between the first two variants.
+The inference latency and computation overhead of DUTP are between the first two variants.
 The inference latency of DTTU is close to that of DUTP, but the computation overhead is lower, at the cost of introducing privacy risk.
-Ultimately, the choice of variant depends on the specific requirements and constraints of a given application, such as the importance of privacy, computational resources, and response time.
+Ultimately, the choice of variant depends on the specific requirements and constraints of a given application.
+A server can also dynamically adjust among different variants based on the current computational resources and response time to pursue higher resource utilization.